-ReDICo, financed from November 2020 until October 2024 by the German Federal Ministry for Education and Research (BMBF) within the program “Kleine Fächer – Zusammen Stark“ (Small Subjects: Strong together), retains both research and strategic goals.
-The scientific examination of intercultural practises and discourses within digital spaces and their influence upon issues such as identities, group social cohesion and cultural change, remains at its centre.
+ReDICo (“Researching Digital Interculturality Co-operatively”), financed from November 2020 until October 2024 by the German Federal Ministry for Education and Research (BMBF) within the program “Kleine Fächer – Zusammen Stark“ (Small Subjects: Strong together), retains both research and strategic goals.
+The scientific examination of intercultural practices and discourses within digital spaces and their influence upon issues such as identities, group social cohesion and cultural change, remains at its centre.
 Coupled with this is the strategic aim of strengthening Intercultural Communication as an academic subject with a positive social influence, at both national and transnational levels.

 Empirical and Theoretical Projects

 Learn more about our empirically-based studies:

 Study A: Digital Cosmopolitan Europeanism